Robocup-simplus/simplus_vrep/EASY_SETUP.md

 # macOS
 ## Installation
 1. Download [Installer.sh](https://raw.githubusercontent.com/Robocup-simplus/simplus_vrep/master/easy_setup/mac/installer.sh)
-2. Put the file where ever you want the simplus package be installed in(The destination folder name should not include " ").
+2. Put the file where ever you want the simplus package be installed in(The destination folder name should not include any spaces like " ").
 3. Open the terminal and write `sh `
 4. Drag and drop the `Installer.sh` file to terminal.
 5. Press enter